marksmango-0/Stardew-Mod-Recommendations/README.md

 + Hisame More Recipes 1.0.2
 + Hisame Pack Craftables 1.1.0
 + Industrialization for SDV 3.2.6
++	Line Sprinklers 1.2.2-unofficial.1-bigboct	Hootless	no errors
 + Mizu's Flowers for JsonAssets 1.6.7
++ More Food: A Collection of Recipes for JsonAssets 1.9.11
++ [MFM] More Recipes 1.9.11
 + [JA] Fizzy Drinks 2.2.0
 + [JA] Korea Blossom 1.7.1
 + [PFM] Farmer to Florist 3.0.9